numpy/numpy/doc/neps/new-iterator-ufunc.rst

     Returns the number of elements being iterated.
 This is the product of all the dimensions in the shape.

+``npy_intp NpyIter_GetReduceBlockSizeFactor(NpyIter *iter)`` **UNIMPLEMENTED**

+    This provides a factor that must divide into the blocksize used for ranged iteration to safely multithread a reduction.
+If the iterator has no reduction, it returns 1.

+    When using ranged iteration to multithread a reduction, there are two possible ways to do the reduction:

+    If there is a big reduction to a small output, make a temporary array initialized to the reduction unit for each thread, then have each thread reduce into its temporary.
+When that is complete, combine the temporaries together.
+You can detect this case by observing that ``NpyIter_GetReduceBlockSizeFactor`` returns a
+    large value, for instance half or a third of ``NpyIter_GetIterSize``.
+    You should also check that the output is small just to be sure.

+    If there are many small reductions to a big output, and the reduction dimensions are inner dimensions, ``NpyIter_GetReduceBlockSizeFactor``
+    will return a small number, and as long as the block size you choose for multithreading is ``NpyIter_GetReduceBlockSizeFactor(iter)*n``
+    for some ``n``, the operation will be safe.

+    The bad case is when the a reduction dimension is the outermost loop in the iterator.
+For example, if you have a C-order array with shape (3,1000,1000), and you reduce on dimension 0, ``NpyIter_GetReduceBlockSizeFactor`` will return a size equal to ``NpyIter_GetIterSize`` for ``NPY_KEEPORDER`` or ``NPY_CORDER``
+    iteration orders.
+While it is bad for the CPU cache, perhaps in the future another order possibility could be provided, maybe ``NPY_REDUCEORDER``, which pushes the reduction axes to the inner loop, but otherwise is the same as ``NPY_KEEPORDER``.

 ``npy_intp NpyIter_GetIterIndex(NpyIter *iter)``